The effects of plastic on aquatic ecosystem

 A research was carried out to approximate the number of deaths regarding marine life, and the results were shocking!

 It was found that almost 100 million marine creatures die due to plastic pollution every year around the globe.
 Can you imagine having around 100 million marine life dying from plastic pollution(Plastic Statistics).
-Plastic pollution is not only killing the marine life, but it also affects us, humans, as many of us rely on the marine life.
-As humans, we have the responsibility to do something about plastic pollution and protecting marine life.
+Plastic pollution is not only killing marine life, but it also affects us, humans, as many of us rely on marine life for a living.
+Plastic pollution affects marine life in so many ways and it is important that as humans, we have the responsibility to do something about plastic pollution and protecting marine life.
 Keep on reading to find out how plastic pollution affects marine life and what is something we need to take action about.

 To get a better picture of why plastic pollution is a grave threat to marine life, let us share some distressing facts and figures with you.